yashagrawal3/Oppose-Me-Login/README.md

 The game is hosted on heroku.
 To play, visit https://opposeme.herokuapp.com

-ISSUES:
+### ISSUES

-i) The database is refreshed everyday, so the stats are preserved for a span of just 24 hours. ii) Sometimes, rarely though, the userstats does not get updated on exiting the game.
+- The database is refreshed everyday, so the stats are preserved for a span of just 24 hours.
+- Sometimes, rarely though, the userstats does not get updated on exiting the game.

 Enjoy!